hashicorp/terraform-provider-google/website/docs/r/notebooks_instance.html.markdown

 * `proxy_uri` -
   The proxy endpoint that is used to access the Jupyter notebook.
+  Only returned when the resource is in a `PROVISIONED` state.
+If needed you can utilize `terraform apply -refresh-only` to await the population of this value.

 * `state` -
   The state of this instance.